elsa-data/elsa-data/SECURITY.md

 ## The Open Worldwide Application Security Project (OWASP)

 We tried as much as possible to protect this software from any security threat.
-We have followed TOP10 guidelines from [OWASP Top 10 - 2021](https://owasp.org/Top10/) for us to have the security guidelines.
+OWASP is a non-profit organization that helps application owner to protect from any cyber security threat.
+We have used their TOP10 list from [OWASP Top 10 - 2021](https://owasp.org/Top10/) for us to have the security guidelines.

 ### 1. Broken Access Control